kurayamiblackheart/kurayshinyrevamp/README.md

-# Kuray's PIF Revamp
+# Kuray Infinite Fusion (KIF)

-Kuray's PIF Revamp is a fork of Infinite Fusion, which adds countless new features, including infinite colors for shinies, mods support (people can create mods and load them from a "Mods" folder), a powerful AI (thanks to DemICE), and more!
+Kuray Infinite Fusion (KIF) is a fork of Infinite Fusion, which adds countless new features, including infinite colors for shinies, mods support (people can create mods and load them from a "Mods" folder), a powerful AI (thanks to DemICE), and more!

-Kuray's PIF Revamp is community-based and community-focused, it's made by the community, for the community, allowing anyone to easily create new features for Infinite Fusion and to have a better experience overall.
+Kuray Infinite Fusion (KIF) is community-based and community-focused, it's made by the community, for the community, allowing anyone to easily create new features for Infinite Fusion and to have a better experience overall.

 -----------------------------------------------